verazb/verazb.github.io/README.md

 # Welcome

-I am Véra Zabrodina, a Postdoc in Economics at the University of Basel.
+My name is Véra Zabrodina, and I am a postdoctoral researcher at the Department of Economics at the University of California, Berkeley.

 Visit my **personal website [here](https://verazb.github.io/)**.